zowe/community/Technical-Steering-Committee/projects.md

 #### Purpose

 To gather more feedback and improve the project before stabilizing it for Long Term Support.
 The project is stable, and we don't expect major changes, but unlike for Long Term Support, the changes may be needed.
 We believe that it's ok for GA products to become part of the production environments.
+The project may need to release major versions with breaking changes more often than the projects in Long Term Support.
+There should be no breaking changes in the minor releases.

 #### Timeline